Giogazz/interview-test-aiengineer-2025/report/Report.md

 What I have at the end is a list of files for each commit and the author of the commit.

-To conclude the data exploration phase I plot two heatmap.
+To conclude the data exploration phase I plot two heatmaps.
 This plots are used to check (in a very basic way) if some files are more correlated than others and if some authors tend to work more on the same files.
 The resulting plots are not very intuitive.
 Anyway some brighter area can be seen in them, meaning that some sort of correlation between files-files and files-author could exists.